This post may contain affiliate links. You can read my full disclosure here.

 But what I learned from that experience is that a lot of the reasons many of the people I called were behind in their rent wasn’t even necessarily because they couldn’t afford it.
 Rather, it was because they didn’t manage this particular bill (and possibly others) correctly.

-Of course every company is different, so some of these characteristics won’t apply to every one, but I came to realize based on my experience at this particular company that there are 5 mistakes these tenants fell for.
-And these mistakes ended up costing them money when they could have saved it instead.
+Of course every company is different, so some of these characteristics won’t apply to every one, but I came to realize based on my experience at this particular company that there are 5 mistakes/myths these tenants fell for.
+And these myths ended up costing them money when they could have saved it instead.

 Are any of these familiar to you?

 Myth #1 The last day of the grace period is the bill’s due date

 At the company I worked for, rent was due on the 1st of every month and clients had until the 10th to get their payment in before they were charged a late fee.
 This 10 day period is called a grace period and many companies offer this, sometimes with less days and sometimes with more.

 I love that we offered it.
 We can all forget to pay a bill on the due date once in a while or get behind financially in a given month so this provides a little leeway to get it in.
 (Side note: At my current apartment, rent is due on the 1st and there is a $50 late fee if it gets in on the 2nd.
 Yeesh!
 Talk about no grace period at all.)

 However, there was one glaring problem that many of our clients fell victim to: they used the 10th of the month as the due date instead of the 1st, the actual due date.